drbean/curriculum/pages/homepage/html/fortunes.md

 Foot Heads Arms Body
 https://www.theguardian.com/theguardian/2010/mar/05/footnotes-life-michael-foot
 %
-Our bandaids and figleafs are not working.
+Our bandaids and figleafs are slipping.
 We must reapply our bandaids to our figleafs and cover our figleafs with our bandaids.
+%
+Aide: They have seen through the bandaid we applied to our figleaf.
+Politico: Paint over the figleaf and whitewash the bandaid.
 %
 Aide: They have seen through our figleaf, calling it 'a transparent play in public